syncfusion-content/flutter-docs/Flutter/datagrid/paging.md

 Show the dropdown button option to select a different number of rows per page by defining the [onRowPerPageChanged](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataPager/onRowsPerPageChanged.html) callback.
 If it is null, no option will be provided to select a different number of rows per page.

-You can use the [availableRowsPerPage](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataPager/availableRowsPerPage.html) property to define the list of numbers to be displayed in the drop-down.
+Use the [availableRowsPerPage](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataPager/availableRowsPerPage.html) property to define the list of numbers to be displayed in the drop-down.
 The default value of the `availableRowsPerPage` property is [10,15,20].

 >**NOTE**
   You can view dropdown button option by horizontally scrolling the DataPager.
 The dropdown button option is not supported, if the [direction](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataPager/direction.html) is vertical.